nettitude/PoshC2/README.md

 ## Running PoshC2

-1. Edit the config file at **/opt/PoshC2_Python/Config.py** or run `posh-config` to open it in an editor.
+1. Edit the config file by running `posh-config` to open it in $EDITOR.
+If this variable is not set then it defaults to vim, or you can use --nano to open it in nano.
 2. Run the server using `posh-server` or `python3 -u C2Server.py | tee -a /var/log/poshc2_server.log`
 3. Others can view the log using `posh-log` or `tail -n 5000 -f /var/log/poshc2_server.log`
-4. Interact with the implants using the handler, run using `posh` or `python3 ImplantHandler.py`
+4. Interact with the implants using the handler, run by using `posh` or `python3 ImplantHandler.py`

 ## Installing as a service